eeichhorn/Flsun-v400/calibration/README.md

 * Model: [Pressure Advance Model](../models\calibration\square_tower.stl)

 ### Resonance Calibration using the Flsun accelerometer
-Install the Flsun adxl to the extruder according the flsun install document https://github.com/Flsun3d/Flsun-V400/blob/main/V400%20Pad%EF%BC%88V1.3%EF%BC%89Adxl345%20usage%20tutorial.pdf There is a full oultine of the installation process and configuration located in the flsun repo here: https://github.com/Flsun3d/Flsun_Speeder_Pad#adxl345-usage-tutorial
+Install the Flsun adxl on the extruder according the flsun install documen, or you can print a mount. https://github.com/Flsun3d/Flsun-V400/blob/main/V400%20Pad%EF%BC%88V1.3%EF%BC%89Adxl345%20usage%20tutorial.pdf There is a full oultine of the installation process and configuration located in the flsun repo here: https://github.com/Flsun3d/Flsun_Speeder_Pad#adxl345-usage-tutorial